kish191919/RealTimeUserBehaviorAnalytics/README.md

 ## ✅ Project Overview

 This project demonstrates a real-time user activity analytics system using Apache Kafka, Spark Streaming, PostgreSQL, and Grafana on AWS EC2 instances.
-The data source is a **React/HTML-based Rock-Paper-Scissors game**, which sends interaction data to Kafka via a Flask server.
+The data source is a HTML-based Rock-Paper-Scissors game, which sends interaction data to Kafka via a Flask server.

 ---